 Over the years, Newman's Own eventually expanded their line from salad dressings to pasta sauce, lemonade, microwave popcorn, cookies, salsa and even dog food!
 Just like with their salad dressing, all profits after expenses were given to charity.
 In 1988, they established their own summer camp, called The Hole in the Wall Gang Camp.
 The camp is a haven for children dealing with life-threatening illnesses, and a portion of the Newman's Own profits also go to maintaining the camp and its satellite programs.

 At the end of the company's first ten years, they'd given away $50 million between profits and royalties.
 The product line further expanded to include frozen meals and frozen pizza.
 With all of their products, they placed an emphasis on all-natural ingredients, and worked from Paul Newman's own personal recipes.
-Fast-forward to 2014, and Newman's Own now produces over 100 different food products.
+Fast-forward, and Newman's Own now produces over 100 different food products.
 A mind-boggling $400 million has been donated to charities around the world.